a-mackay/raystack/README.md

 supports.
 The older versions of SkySpark used a different JSON encoding which is no longer supported by this library.

-For SkySpark version 3.0.29, use version `0.11.*` of this library, because it uses older Haystack ops for `formats` and `ops`.
+For SkySpark versions 3.0.28 or 3.0.29, use version `0.11.*` of this library, because it uses older Haystack ops for `formats` and `ops`.

 ## Documentation